Complex CNN CSI Enhancer for Integrated Sensing and Communications: ISAC Signal Processing

 \section{ISAC Signal Processing}

-In this section, we will introduce the ISAC signal processing methods.
-We first estimate the AoA based on the CSI estimation enhanced by the ISAC complex CNN, ${\bf{\hat H}}_m^{CNN}$, and then the estimated AoA serves as the prior information for a baseband spatial filter (SF) based on beamforming (BF).
-We use the SF to filter the CSI, and then the filtered CSI can be used for communication demodulation and sensing the range of targets in different directions.
+In this section, we introduce the ISAC signal processing methods.
+We first estimate the AoA based on the CSI estimation enhanced by the ISAC complex CNN, ${\bf{\hat H}}_m^{\rm CNN}$, and then apply the estimated AoA as the prior information to generate a baseband spatial filter (SF) based on beamforming (BF).
+The SF is applied to the enhanced CSI estimates and the filtered CSI is used for communication demodulation and estimating the ranges of paths with different AoAs.
 Finally, we propose a novel biased FFT-based sensing method for range sensing.